Nikolai Karotamm: Biography

 Nikolai Karotamm was born in the family of a carpenter and served in the Guard Battalion in 1921.

-In 1925 he moved to the Nederlands and joined the Communist Party of Netherlands.
-In 1926 he settled in the USSR and studied at the Communist University of the National Minorities of the West.
-In 1928 Karotamm became a member of the All-Union Communist Party (b) and in the same year was sent to Estonia to reestablish the Estonian Communist Party.
+In 1925, he moved to the Netherlands and joined the Communist Party of the Netherlands.
+In 1926, he settled in the Soviet Union and studied at the Communist University of the National Minorities of the West.
+In 1928, Karotamm became a member of the All-Union Communist (b) Party and in the same year was sent to Estonia to re-establish the Estonian Communist Party.

-In 1929 he returned to the Soviet Union and graduated from the univerty and later became a lecturer at the university.
+In 1929, he returned to the Soviet Union, graduated from a university, and later became a university lecturer.
 He also worked as an active agent of the Executive Committee of the Comintern.
-He was arrested during the Great Purge in 1938 but was soon released without charges.
+He was arrested during the Great Purge in 1938, but was soon released without charges.

 During the annexation of Estonia by the Soviet Union, Karotamm arrived in Estonia in July 1940 and worked as the editor-in-chief of the newspaper Kommunist from July to August 1940.
-After the June coup, he was appointed the first secretary of the Tartu City Committee in of the ECP (b) 1941.
+After the June coup, he was appointed the first secretary of the Tartu City Committee in of the Estonian Communist Party 1941.